 Where is IACA?

-IACA is in based Laxenburg, Austria, 15 kilometers south of Vienna.
+IACA is based in Laxenburg, Austria, 15 kilometres south of Vienna.
 It is housed in the Palais Kaunitz-Wittgenstein at Muenchendorferstrasse 2.

 Are IACA’s programmes & certificates internationally recognized?